marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 You can now access the graphical interface of the
-VM from your notebook using a remote desktop software such as TigerVNC or Mobaxterm (https://mobaxterm.mobatek.net/download.html): referring to the previous example you'll just need to connect to 'localhost:5901'.
+VM from your notebook using a remote desktop software such as TigerVNC Viewer or Mobaxterm (https://mobaxterm.mobatek.net/download.html): referring to the previous example you'll just need to connect to 'localhost:5901'.